 Frequency graphs lend themselves to comparisons among categories.
-If students have little fluency stating comparisons, you may choose only to compare size, using terms like "greater," "fewest," or "less than."
+If students have little fluency in stating comparisons, you may choose to compare only size, using terms like "greater," "fewest," or "less than."
 For students who are encountering data formally for the first time, the notion that collapsing data yields different stories may be difficult.
 Treat this lightly in the activity, and revisit such questions after students have more experience categorizing and recategorizing data in the homework and in Lesson 2.